darshanpv/OpenCV4Unity/README.md

 e.g. conv function - In the argument, we received the array of pixels and the vertical and horizontal widths of the image.
 Because Unity can not use cv :: Mat type, here we are exchanging pixel data of the image as an array of unsigned char.
 Inside the conv function, I convert it to grayscale using OpenCV, then write it back to pixel array again.
 - Select "Product" → "Build" from the menu bar and build the project, UnityPlugin.bundle will be created in the Products folder.

-## Creating OpenCV Plugin in Unity for OsX
+## Creating OpenCV Plugin in Unity for MAC OSX
 - Please create a project with Unity and create a Plugin folder under the Asset folder.
 Create Osx folder under assets-Plugin.
 - Insert "UnityPlugin.bundle" earlier into the created Plugin folder.
 At this time, you can drag and drop directly from Xcode's Products folder to Unity.
 (Goto Xcode editor and right click OpenCVPlugin.bundle and select show in folder.
 From there you can drag it into Unity)

--Follow other steps as mentioned in above section to complete OpenCV funcationlaities.
+-Follow other steps as mentioned in above section to complete OpenCV funcationlaities in Unity.